A2W reactor: Design and operation

-Saturated steam at 600 psi is channeled from each steam generator to a common header, where the steam is then sent to the main engine, electrical generators, aircraft catapult system, and various auxiliaries.
+Saturated steam is channeled from each steam generator to a common header, where the steam is then sent to the main engine, electrical generators, aircraft catapult system, and various auxiliaries.
 There are two main propulsion turbines, one high pressure turbine and one low pressure turbine, with a moisture separator in place between the two.
 The Low Pressure main propulsion turbine is double-ended, whereby the steam enters at the center and divides into two streams as it enters the actual turbine wheels, expanding and giving up its energy as it does so, causing the turbine to spin at high speed.
 The main shaft enters a reduction gear in which the high rotational velocity of the turbine shaft is stepped down to a usable turn rate for propelling the ship.
 The expended steam from the main engine and other auxiliaries enters condensers to be cooled into liquid water and recycled to the feed system.